-More happy winter foods include those with Vitamin D, like mushrooms and organic eggs, but don’t rely on them in place of sunlight–in the winter, you will probably need to supplement (more on that later).
+More happy winter foods include those with Vitamin D, like mushrooms and organic eggs, but don’t rely on them in place of sunlight; in the winter when sunlight is harder to come by, you will probably need to supplement (more on that later).

 You should also consider green tea in your mood-boosting diet.
 Green tea contains L-Theanine, an amino acid that has been shown to increase serotonin levels in the brain.

-Over 80 percent of North Americans are chronically deficient in Vitamin D, and not only does this affect your wintertime mood, it massively increases cancer risk of all types, as well!
+Over 80% of North Americans are chronically deficient in Vitamin D, and not only does this affect your wintertime mood; it massively increases cancer risk as well!